Kadyu/clientRemoteStorageSystem/README.md

 UPLOAD/DOWNLOAD/RETRIEVE: if "SUCCESS" is received, it indicates that the server has successfully received the command with the given file name from clients.
 Print out "SUCCESS" and then allow the user to input the next command.

-Other cases: receive the error message "ERROR " that is sent by the server.
+Other cases: receive the error message "WRONG COMMAND" that is sent by the server.
 Print out the error message and allow the user to input another command.

-When the client has sent the "exit" command and received "SUCCESS" from the server in response, close the connection socket.

 <br/>
 <br/>